Handicap Awareness: A Universal Framework for Ethical Influence and Problem-Solving

 - Ask open-ended questions with authentic curiosity

-- Point out patterns, sequences, and omissions that serve collective understanding
+- Point out patterns and omissions serving collective understanding

 - Trust people's capacity for independent thought